masiedu4/docs/cartesi-rollups_versioned_docs/version-1.5/rollups-apis/index.md

     title: Smart Contracts for Cartesi Rollups
 ---

-In a Cartesi dApp, the frontend and backend components communicate through the Rollups framework using HTTP and GraphQL APIs.
+In the Cartesi architecture, the frontend and backend components of a dApp communicate through the Cartesi Rollups framework using HTTP and GraphQL APIs.

-When designing the APIs for this communication with the framework, we wanted to ensure developers could create their applications without worrying too much about the low-level components of Cartesi Rollups.
+These APIs are designed to abstract away the low-level details of Cartesi Rollups, allowing developers to focus on building their applications.

 ## Backend APIs

-In a typical Cartesi dApp, the backend contains the application's state and verifiable logic.
-The backend runs inside the Cartesi Machine as a regular Linux application.

-The dApp's backend interacts with the Cartesi Rollups framework by retrieving processing requests and submitting corresponding outputs.
+The dApp's backend runs inside the Cartesi Machine as a standard Linux application and interacts with the Cartesi Rollups framework by retrieving requests as inputs and producing corresponding outputs via HTTP endpoints.

-This is accomplished by calling a set of HTTP endpoints, as illustrated by the figure below:
+There are two main types of requests the backend can handle:

+- **Advance requests** change the dApp's state based on the input data and generate verifiable notices, vouchers, and non-verifiable reports.

+- **Inspect requests** allow reading the dApp's state without modifying it.
+For inspect requests, the backend sends the request directly to the Cartesi Node via an HTTP API call and receives a non-verifiable report in response.

 ![img](../../../static/img/v1.3/backend.jpg)

-You can send two requests to an application depending on whether you want to change or read the state.

-- **Advance**: In this request, any input data changes the state of the dApp.

-- **Inspect**: This involves making an external HTTP API call to the Cartesi Node to read the dApp state without changing it.

 ## Frontend APIs

-The frontend component of the dApp needs to access the Cartesi Rollups framework to submit user requests and retrieve the corresponding outputs produced by the backend.
+The dApp's frontend interacts with the Cartesi Rollups framework to submit user requests and retrieve the corresponding outputs produced by the backend.
+Some key interactions include:

-The figure below details some of the main use cases for these interactions:
+* Send inputs: The frontend sends input data to the backend through base layer smart contracts like the InputBox, using JSON-RPC transactions.
+Upon receiving the inputs, the backend processes them and generates outputs such as notices, vouchers, and reports.

+* Query outputs: The frontend can submit queries to a Cartesi node to retrieve the notices, vouchers, and reports, as specified by the Cartesi Rollups GraphQL schema.

+* Validate outputs: The frontend can submit JSON-RPC blockchain transactions to request the validation and execution of specific verifiable outputs, such as notices or vouchers, by the relevant smart contracts on the base layer.

+* Inspect state: The frontend can make HTTP calls to the Cartesi node to retrieve arbitrary dApp-specific application state.

 ![img](../../../static/img/v1.3/frontend.jpg)

-- [`addInput()`](./json-rpc/input-box.md/#addinput) — This function submits input data to the InputBox smart contract on the base layer as a regular JSON-RPC blockchain transaction.
-When that transaction is mined and executed, an event containing the submitted input’s index is emitted, which the frontend can later use to query associated outputs.

-- [`executeVoucher()`](./json-rpc/application.md/#executevoucher) — Submits a JSON-RPC blockchain transaction to request that a given voucher or notice be executed by the [`CartesiDApp`](./json-rpc/application.md) smart contract on the base layer.
-Vouchers can only be executed when an epoch is closed.

-- Query outputs — You can submit a query to a Cartesi node to retrieve vouchers, notices, and reports, as specified by the Cartesi Rollups GraphQL schema.

-- Inspect state — You can make an HTTP call to the Cartesi node to retrieve arbitrary dApp-specific application state.